Gerstley, California

+Extinct hamlet in California, U.S.

 Gerstley is a former settlement in Inyo County, California.

 It was located on the Tonopah and Tidewater Railroad, 4 mi north of Shoshone.

 Gerstley was founded around 1921, and named in honor of James Gerstley, Sr. (1867-1955) by his business associate Francis Marion Smith who built the Tonopah and Tidewater Railroad.
 Together with Richard C. Baker, the three men had formed Borax Consolidated, Ltd. in 1899.